Instant PX to

 So how did millimeters, a unit of physical measurement, make their way into the digital domain?

+As I mentioned above, The use of millimeters in digital design is primarily due to the need for precise physical dimensions in specific contexts.
 When designing interfaces or content that reference real-world objects or are intended for print, using real-world units like millimeters can provide a more intuitive sense of scale.

 Here is another example …